Victoria County Sustainable Tourism Growth Initiative

 Learn More About the Program

-Before making an application, please review all details in the below expandable sections carefully.
+Before making an application below, please review all details in the below expandable sections carefully.
 A condition to making an application is agreeing to have read and understood all information on this page, and the below application will ask an applicant to confirm this before submission.

-Applicants will be notified of the next steps for their specific application no later than August 13, 2025.
+Applicants will be notified of the next steps for their specific application by July 15, 2026.

 The intention of the Sustainable Tourism Growth Initiative is to provide a one-time resource to encourage sustainability-focused entrepreneurs and community organizations to expand current tourism product offerings and encourage longer visitor stays, leading to more revenue-generating activity across the region.